 Their findings, published in the Science Translational Medicine, revealed that cisplatin – an anti-cancer drug – caused the kidneys to pick up too much sugar.

-“Our findings would allow patients to receive higher doses of the drug for longer durations of treatment, without the side effects associated with chemo," said Yaakov Nahmia, leading author of the study (pictured below).
+“Our findings would allow patients to receive higher doses of the drug for longer durations of treatment, without the side effects associated with chemo," said Prof. Yaakov Nahmias, director of the Grass Center for Bioengineering at HU and leading author of the study (pictured below, right).